 It is recommended that all students discuss the college admissions process with their counselor.
 The counselor will provide the best information possible with respect to what courses one should take to enhance the opportunity for admission to and success at the college of choice.
 Thus, all juniors and seniors are strongly advised to enroll in as many of the core curriculum courses (English, math, science, social studies, etc.) as possible, and then choose other non-core electives (life fitness, junior/senior physical education, mul- timedia design, etc.) to complete their schedule.
-The four beginning level visual art courses and the four beginning level performing art courses are reserved for sophomore placement, unless the course is needed to meet a graduation requirement.
+The four beginning level visual art courses are reserved for sophomore placement, unless the course is needed to meet a graduation requirement.